-- Roadway Geometry: The intersecting roads of SR 1406 (Rockfish Road), SR 1418 (Lindsay Road), SR 1422 (Phillipi Church Road), and John Deere Drive converge at an at-grade rail crossing, Aberdeen & Rockfish Rail, which bisects SR 1406 (Rockfish Road).
-The convergence of these four roads and the railroad crossing occurs within an approximate 200-foot segment of SR 1406 (Rockfish Road). - Safety and Crashes: The crash rate on the segment of SR 1406 (Rockfish Road) between SR 1418 (Lindsay Road) and SR 1422 (Phillipi Church Road) (crossing the railroad) is 4,766 crashes per 100 Million Vehicle Miles Traveled (MVMT), nearly 19 times greater than the statewide average crash rate of 251 crashes per 100 MVMT. - A key component of roadway safety in the U-5707 project area is the consideration of grade-separating the existing rail crossing.
+- Roadway Geometry: The intersecting roads of SR 1406 (Rockfish Road), SR 1418 (Lindsay Road), SR 1422 (Phillipi Church Road), and John Deere Drive converge at an at grade rail crossing, Aberdeen & Rockfish Rail, which bisects SR 1406 (Rockfish Road).
+The convergence of these four roads and the railroad crossing occurs within an approximate 200-foot segment of SR 1406 (Rockfish Road). - Safety and Crashes: The crash rate on the segment of SR 1406 (Rockfish Road) between SR 1418 (Lindsay Road) and SR 1422 (Phillipi Church Road) (crossing the railroad) is nearly 19 times greater than the statewide average crash rate. - A key component of roadway safety in the Gillis Hill Road extension project area is the consideration of grade-separating the existing rail crossing.
 The NCDOT threshold for grade-separation is based on the number of trains per day and the projected annual average daily traffic (AADT).
 This threshold is exceeded in future traffic conditions; therefore, a grade-separated rail crossing is recommended. - Traffic and Capacity: The intersection of SR 1406 (Rockfish Road), SR 1418 (Lindsay Road), SR 1422 (Phillipi Church Road), and John Deere Drive is currently functioning at a LOS F (failing) due to the SR 1418 (Lindsay Road) westbound movement.
 In 2040 this intersection continues to function at a LOS F due to the deterioration of the SR 1422 (Phillipi Church Road) eastbound movement.